-Symbol Meaning fiso Factor for isotropic reflectance kernel f{geo} Factor for geometric reflectance kernel (Ross-Thick) f{vol} Factor for volumetric reflectance kernel (Li-Sparse) а Areal proportion of α or $(1 - \alpha)$ of land cover representing one or the other type of scattering (note that other interpretations of the parameter α are possible) С Reflectance of sunlit crown and sunlit ground alike, as seen by the sensor; from derivation of Li-Sparse kernel LAI Leaf Area Index of volume scattering area proportion В 1.5, approximation of average 1/2(sec θ_i + sec θ_v) $ ho_0$ Lambertian reflectance of flat horizontal surface under canopy, from Ross-thick kernel λ n/A, density of objects on a plane (e.g. crowns) πr^2 Vertically projected area of single crown
+Symbol Meaning fiso Factor for isotropic reflectance kernel f geo Factor for geometric reflectance kernel (Ross-Thick) f vol Factor for volumetric reflectance kernel (Li-Sparse) а Areal proportion of $\alpha$ or $(1 - \alpha)$ of land cover representing one or the other type of scattering (note that other interpretations of the parameter $\alpha$ are possible) С Reflectance of sunlit crown and sunlit ground alike, as seen by the sensor; from derivation of Li-Sparse kernel LAI Leaf Area Index of volume scattering area proportion

+В 1.5, approximation of average $1/2(\sec \vartheta_i + \sec \vartheta_v)$ ρ 0 Lambertian reflectance of flat horizontal surface under canopy, from Ross-thick kernel λ n/A, density of objects on a plane (e.g., crowns) $\pi r^2$ Vertically projected area of single crown

-3.3 Parameter space and sampling
+4.3 Parameter space and sampling

-The full parameter set for the simulation of the kernel factor spectra is a combination of the OptiSAIL parameters (see description of OptiSAIL in section 5) and the additional a and $\lambda \pi r^2$.
+The full parameter set for the simulation of the kernel factor spectra is a combination of the OptiSAIL parameters (see description of OptiSAIL in section 5) and the additional a and $\lambda \pi r^2$ .
 Of the original OptiSAIL parameters, only those related to isotropic soil reflection, LAI and leaf single scattering albedo remain.
 Latin Hypercube sampling is used to generate sample parameter sets.
-The Latin Hypercube sampling uses ten disjunct intervals from the prior probability distribution as it is used for OptiSAIL (see section 5) with equal probability between the limits corresponding to the $\pm -2\sigma$ interval of a Gaussian distribution.
+The Latin Hypercube sampling uses ten disjunct intervals from the prior probability distribution as it is used for OptiSAIL (see section 6) with equal probability between the limits corresponding to the $+/-2\sigma$ interval of a Gaussian distribution.
 Table 2 lists the parameters and the sampled range.
-The soil EOF parameter range is not fully representable of the actually used range, because the control vector is a non-linear mapping in order to avoid spectra with physically meaningless values.
-The maximum value of $\lambda \pi r^2$ is limited to 1/1.377622 in order to make sure that the computation of the albedo (by combining eqs.
+The soil EOF parameter range is not fully representable of the used range, because the control vector is a non-linear mapping, in order to avoid spectra with physically meaningless values.
+The maximum value of $\lambda \pi r^2$ is limited to 1/1.377622 to make sure that the computation of the albedo (by combining eqs.
 1-3 with eq.
-12 in section 3.6 below) always yields values greater or equal zero.
+12 in section 3.6 below) always yields values greater than or equal to zero.
 As an alternative, such samples could just be discarded.
 From the drawn intervals, a pseudo-random value is drawn, which gives the actual parameter value.
 If, for one of the parameters, the Latin Hypercube is exhausted, that is, all intervals have been used once, then it is reset.
 It is ensured that no duplicate sets are drawn.
 For the database currently used, 2 million of such parameter sets are drawn and used for the simulation of the corresponding kernel factor spectra.
 An example of 100 such spectra is shown in Figure 3.

-Symbol Meaning Minimum Maximum LAI Leaf Area Index 0.1744E-02 7.915 N Leaf structure parameter 1.025 3.059 Cab Leaf chlorophyll a+b content 14.07 93.21 Car Leaf carotenoids content 1.196 23.80 C {Anth} Leaf anthocyanin content 1.145 33.79 Cbrown Leaf brown pigments content 0.2863E-01 0.8447 C{w} Leaf equivalent water thickness 0.2439E-02 0.4761E-01 C{m} Leaf dry matter content 0.1909E-02 0.1909E-01 EOF1 Factor for empirical soil spectrum 1 -0.63747 0.9580 EOF2 Factor for empirical soil spectrum 2 -1.0674 1.8799 moist Soil relative moisture saturation 0.2848E-02 0.8121 а Areal proportion as in Table 1 0 1 $\lambda \pi r^2$ "Crown area Index" as in Table 1 0 0.6533
+Symbol Meaning Minimum Maximum LAI Leaf Area Index 0.1744E-02 7.915 Ν Leaf structure parameter 1.025 3.059 Cab Leaf chlorophyll a+b content 14.07 93.21 Car Leaf carotenoids content 1.196 23.80 CAnth Leaf anthocyanin content 1.145 33.79 Cbrown Leaf brown pigments content 0.2863E-01 0.8447 Cw Leaf equivalent water thickness 0.2439E-02 0.4761E-01 Cm Leaf dry matter content 0.1909E-02 0.1909E-01 EOF1 Factor for empirical soil spectrum 1 -0.63747 0.9580 EOF2 Factor for empirical soil spectrum 2 -1.0674 1.8799 moist Soil relative moisture saturation 0.2848E-02 0.8121 а Areal proportion as in Table 1 0 1 $\lambda \pi r^2$ "Crown area Index" as in Table 1 0 0.6533